What’s at Stake

 Just downstream is one of the world’s most beautiful and cherished lakes—Lake Pend Oreille.
 The lake is not only a natural wonder, but also the engine that drives the region’s resort and recreation economy.

 In the midst of this pristine and awe-inspiring landscape, a corporation plans to introduce deafening machines including primary and secondary rock crushing, rumbling explosives, toxic chemicals from the blasting and a perpetual polluted discharge.
-Revett callously plans to subject a place in which you cannot fire up a chainsaw or ride a bike to the blunt onslaught of industry.
+Hecla Mining Corporation callously plans to subject a place in which you cannot fire up a chainsaw or ride a bike to the blunt onslaught of industry.

 Water is the lifeblood of the West.
 Much of the water in the Clark Fork-Pend Oreille Watershed comes from the rain and snow that falls in the Cabinet Mountains.
+In fact, 90% of the water that recharges Lake Pend Oreille is from the Clark Fork River.
 Unique in Montana, the Cabinets are in a temperate rainforest climate and some ranges receive an average of 100 inches of precipitation annually.
-By polluting water in this place, Revett will hurt not only the Wilderness, but the small towns downstream of it.
-After all, water runs downhill.
-Even if it is polluted.
+This water has the distinction of being some of the purest in the continental U.S. In what is a preventable travesty, the Rock Creek mine would contaminate the water that comes in contact with its operations.
+Flowing downstream the polluted water would carry mining toxins, impacting the water quality that small towns downstream all depend upon.

 Wastewater from the Rock Creek Mine would be required to pass though a treatment facility and a diffuser pipe prior to its discharge into the Clark Fork River.
 Montana Department of Environmental Quality describes the diffuser as “…a perforated pipe running transverse to the flow of the river anchored to the bed of the river.
 The proposed design calls for a diffuser extending the full width of the river (300 feet) in order to provide maximum dilution.
 Two-inch ports in the pipe would be spaced every ten feet.”
 Without this diffuser pipe to mix the mine effluent with river water, a concentrated plug of polluted water would enter the river with little mixing.
 As a result, migrating trout would be more likely to avoid this area of the river with its elevated metals.